luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 - here there are 2 groups of transcripts.
 1 group are symmetrical and have good transcript coverage.
 The other group has a skew towards the 3' end.
 This comes from:
 	- polyA reads
 	- degradation of RNA > check the RIN numbers.
-- If you detect 3' bias at this stage you can eithe
+- If you detect 3' bias at this stage you can either 1. resequence (costly) or 2. adjust for this bias in downstream analysis.

-generate index for the BAM file:
-`samtools index WT_1_Aligned.sortedByCoord.out.bam`

 run the script on the aligned reads & annotation file and set the output file name.
 `geneBody_coverage.py -i WT_1_Aligned.sortedByCoord.out.bam -r /home/camp/ziffo/working/oliver/projects/rna_seq_worksheet/sacCer3.bed -o geneBodyCoverage_WT_1 -f pdf`